 Grades 9, 10 French I is designed to give students foundation skills in the language.
 They will be introduced to pronunciation rules, basic conversational phrases, and begin to build a basic working vocabulary.
 In addition, they will begin to establish listening comprehension skills and strategies.
 Students will be able to narrate using the simple present tense.
-Throughout the semester, students will encounter information about French and be encouraged those will to compare cultures Students will learn to narrate in the past using the preterit tense, and will also be able to talk about daily life, likes and dislikes, and hobbies.
+Throughout the semester, students will encounter information about French culture and will be encouraged to compare those cultures Students will learn to narrate in the past using the preterit tense, and will also be able to talk about daily life, likes and dislikes, and hobbies.
 They will be able express wishes by giving affirmative commands.
 Second semester French I students will participate in more verbal conversation activities and be encouraged to use the language skills they have acquired to communicate effectively.
 They will continue to develop an awareness of Frenchspeaking culture and an appreciation for its distinctiveness and contributions.